Joshua-Jandrell/Genome_Visualiser/Benchmarking/FileRead/README.md

-#  Filter and Read Bechnmarking: Bcftools vs Scikit-allel:
+#  Filtering and Reading Bechnmarking — Bcftools vs Scikit-allel:

-This disrectory contains files used to test the time taken to read and filter `.vcf` files using different approches.
+This directory contains files used to test the time taken to read and filter `.vcf` files using different approaches.

-Each approch usese [bcftools](https://github.com/samtools/bcftools) and/or [scikit-allel](https://github.com/cggh/scikit-allel) to filter genomic datasets stored in `.vcf.gz` files and read their contents into a Python data structre.
+Each approch uses [bcftools](https://github.com/samtools/bcftools) and/or [scikit-allel](https://github.com/cggh/scikit-allel) to filter genomic datasets stored in `.vcf.gz` files and read their contents into a Python data structure.

 ## Run tests
 The tests can be run (from the repo root) with the following command: